Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Introduction

 A common theme that emerges from attempted measurements of the EoR power spectrum is that systematics, particularly those that yield frequency-dependent effects, must be understood with a high dynamic range in order for an EoR detection to be feasible.
 These systematics come in many forms.
 For instance, bright radio emission from astrophysical foregrounds is typically 4-5 orders of magnitude brighter than the expected reionization signal.
 These foregrounds dominate the EoR signal in a region of power spectrum space known as the foreground wedge \citep{Datta2010, Morales2012, Trott2012, Parsons2012, Thyagarajan_2013}.
-Moreover, errors in calibration that arise from incomplete knowledge of these sources can themselves provide contamination of power spectra, manifest in calibration errors \citep{Barry2016, Patil2016, Li2018, Li2019, Byrne2019, Joseph2020, Kern2020b}.
-Other effects involve subtle instrumental behavior that would be negligible in other contexts, including, but not limited to, effects arising from baseline layout \citep{Hazelton2013, Murray2018}, internal signal chain reflections \citep{Beardsley2016, Barry2019b, Kern_2019, Kern2020a, Kern2020b, Li2019}, and complexities of the primary beam \citep{Beardsley2016, Barry2019b, Fagnoni2019, Joseph2020}.
+Moreover, errors in calibration that arise from incomplete knowledge of these sources can themselves provide contamination of power spectra, manifest in calibration errors \citep{Datta2010, Barry2016, Trott2016, Patil2016, Patil2017, Ewall-Wice2017, Li2018, Li2019, Byrne2019, Joseph2020, Kern2020b}.
+Other effects involve subtle instrumental behavior that would be negligible in other contexts, including, but not limited to, effects arising from baseline layout \citep{Hazelton2013, Murray2018}, complexities involving the primary beam \citep{Beardsley2016, Ewall-Wice2016,Thyagarajan2016, Barry2019b, Fagnoni2019, Joseph2020}, and internal signal chain reflections \citep{Beardsley2016, Barry2019b, Kern_2019, Kern2020a, Kern2020b, Li2019}, .
 Another important class of contaminants, which is the focus of this work, are radio signals such as FM radio broadcasts and other anthropogenic transmissions that are referred to in radio astronomy as radio frequency interference (RFI).

 Reception of RFI poses problems for many radio astronomy applications.
 RFI can often be exceptionally bright compared to distant astrophysical radio sources, and there are many different mechanisms by which RFI can enter an array.
 Such mechanisms include self-generated RFI within a telescope, direct reception of RFI from a nearby transmitter, long range reception of RFI due to tropospheric ducting \citep{Sokolowski2016}, broadband emission from lightning \citep{Sokolowski2016}, direct emission from satellites such as ORBCOMM \citep{Sokolowski2016}, as well as reflections off of aircraft \citep{Wilensky2019}, the moon \citep{McKinley2013, McKinley2018}, meteors \citep{Zhang2018}, and satellites \citep{Zhang2018}.
 The prolific means by which RFI can contaminate radio data make it a ubiquitous problem, and so there has been much study devoted to mitigation methods.
 While an exhaustive review of general RFI mitigation techniques employed in different radio contexts would be outside the scope of this work, we note a few post-correlation flagging and filtering techniques that have been employed on EoR data so far, namely, \textsc{AOFlagger} \citep{Offringa2012, Offringa2015}, deep learning techniques with convolutional neural networks \citep{Kerrigan2019}, the Watershed RFI algorithm \citep{Kerrigan2019, Roerdink}, as well as \textsc{SSINS} \citep{Wilensky2019}.